oargudo/orometry-terrains/README.md

 **PlotHistograms.ipynb**: reads a peaks file CSV and computes the disk statistics for a given (latitude,longitude) pair, then plots the histograms as shown in the paper.

-**PlotDivtrees.ipynb**: reads a png DEM files and their Divide Tree in txt format, then plots the peaks, saddles and edges of the tree on top of the DEM for visualization, as shown in the paper and supplementary material.
+**PlotDivtrees.ipynb**: reads png DEM files and their Divide Tree in txt format, then plots the peaks, saddles and edges of the tree on top of the DEM for visualization, as shown in the paper and supplementary material.

 ## Python environment